Cuba Street Carnival

-The Cuba Street Carnival was a street parade and creative celebration in Cuba Street, Wellington, New Zealand that was intermittently held from the 1980s and saw crowds of 10,000 - 20,000 people.
+The Cuba Street Carnival was a street parade and creative celebration in Cuba Street, Wellington, New Zealand that was intermittently held from the 1980s and saw crowds of 10,000–20,000 people.
 It stopped in 2009 due to a lack of funding, and was revived in 2015 under the name Cubadupa.

 History

 The Carnival was originated and was run many times in Upper Cuba Street by Martin Wilson through the 1980s and in 1995.
-Another was held on 7 and 8 December 1991 including the Whirling Circus. and another in 1993.
+Another was held on 7 and 8 December 1991 including the Whirling Circus. and another in 1993 run by Barry Thomas of Yeti Prductions.
 Chris Morley-Hall re-launched the carnival in 1998.
 The festival involves hundreds of artists, performers, street buskers, a night street parade, and a street market.
 The Carnival was inspired by the Notting Hill Carnival and other raucous street parades and fairs.
 While it ran, it attracted crowds of approximately 10,000 to 20,000 people.